 Prerequisites: PEAC 100 or PEAC 101.
 Study proposal that is approved by instructor prior to commencement of course.
 PEAC 201 recommended.

-PEAC 301: Directed Studies in Transformative Justice allows the student to focus on his or her own area of special interest within transformative justice.
+PEAC 301: Directed Studies in Restorative Justice allows the student to focus on his or her own area of special interest within restorative justice.
 Following extensive readings supervised by the instructor, the student will develop a proposal for putting new expertise into practice.

 Prerequisites: PEAC 203 or written permission of the Instructor and School Chair.

-PEAC 303: Transformative Justice Practice is a sequel course to PEAC 301: Directed Studies in Transformative Justice.
-In this course, the student carries out the proposal developed in PEAC 301 by completing a 90-hour transformative justice practicum or project in the workplace, school or community.
+PEAC 303: Restorative Justice Practice is a sequel course to PEAC 301: Directed Studies in Restorative Justice.
+In this course, the student carries out the proposal developed in PEAC 301 by completing a 90-hour restorative justice practicum or project in the workplace, school or community.
 (Spring offering only)